basp-group/uSARA/README.md

 ## Input Files
 ### Measurement file
-The current code takes as input data a measurement file in ``.mat`` format containing the following fields:
+The current code takes as input data a measurement file in ``.mat`` format, located in `$uSARA/data/`, and containing the following fields:

 ```matlab
 "frequency"       % scalar, observation frequency